Paul is a writer and public speaker

 Paul has extensive experience of writing and sub-editing online content, including writing blogs for clients.
 For two years he was engaged by the University of Manchester as editor of its public policy blogs.
 He has written course material on social enterprises and co-operatives for the Open University and was part of Aston University’s team which conducted an assessment for government of town and parish councils.
 For several years Paul wrote an online blog on developments in the housing sector for a property developer client.

 Paul is a frequent broadcaster for the BBC and commercial radio station and is also a respected conference speaker, including for accountancy institutions.
 Paul has delivered several lectures to University of Cambridge post-graduate engineering students on problems associated with the Public Finance Initiative and Public Private Partnerships.
-He has provided best practice case studies for several public sector clients, including the Audit Commission and the former East Midland Development Agency.
+He has provided best practice case studies for several public sector clients, including the Audit Commission and the former East Midlands Development Agency.

 Commercial copywriting and copy-editing clients have included the Audit Commission, several government departments, ACCA, CIPFA, CIMA, AICPA and The Co-operative Bank.
 He has recorded and produced three series of podcasts for the peace and reconciliation charity, the Holywell Trust.